lyzs90/vuewp/README.md

 ## Deployment

 - Run the production build `npm run prod`
+- View with `gulp brower-sync` and/or some http server eg. `python -m http.server 8080`
 - To use as a theme, simply copy the `vuewp` directory to your Wordpress themes i.e. `/var/www/html/wp-content/themes`
 - For a headless setup, one option is to host the `dist` directory on [S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) as a static site.